National Liberation Front (Greece): Liberation, Dekemvriana and road to Civil War

 After Liberation in October 1944, the tensions between ΕΑΜ and anticommunist forces, which were supported by Britain, escalated.
 Originally, as agreed at the Lebanon conference, ΕΑΜ participated in the government of national unity under George Papandreou with 6 ministers.
 Disagreements regarding the disarmament of ELAS and the formation of a national army made their ministers, on 1 December, resign. ΕΑΜ organized a demonstration in Athens on 3 December 1944 against British interference.
 The exact details of what happened have been debated ever since, but Greek gendarmes opened fire on the crowd, resulting in 25 dead protesters (including a six-year-old boy) and 148 wounded.
 The clash escalated into a month-long conflict between ELAS and the British and Greek governmental forces, known as the "December events" (Dekemvrianá), which resulted in a government victory.
+During the Dekemvriana fighting in Athens, Franklin D. Roosevelt issued a statement disapproving of fighting between the British and EAM, and in private was reportedly appalled by what was happening in Greece.
+According to his son Elliott, Roosevelt privately stated: "How the British can dare such a thing! ...
+Killing Greek guerrillas!
+Using British soldiers for such a job!"
+Likewise, American media coverage of the Dekemvriana was overwhelmingly hostile towards the British, with American journalists criticizing Churchill for recruiting the Security Battalions to fight for the unpopular King George against the EAM.